Due to major building activity, some collections are unavailable. Please check your requests before visiting. Learn more.

 - Australian residents, including individuals living in Canberra or within easy access to the Library, noting that:

-- Independent scholars from the Canberra region may receive the honorarium, if required, but will not receive accommodation or travel support.
+- Independent scholars from the Canberra region will receive the honorarium but will not receive accommodation or travel support.

 - Salaried academics from the Canberra region are eligible only for Honorary Fellowships.